 Marjorie Glover is the chair of Chadbourne’s executive compensation and employee benefits practice group and of the Firm’s employment law department.
 Her practice focuses exclusively in the areas of executive compensation and employee benefits law, corporate governance and risk oversight and...

 William Greason’s practice is largely devoted to the representation of public and private companies in a wide range of corporate and securities matters.
-Mr. Greason focuses on U.S. Securities and Exchange Commission (SEC) registered offerings of debt and equity securities, the private placement...
+Mr. Greason focuses on mergers and acquisitions in various industries and regions as well as US Securities and Exchange Commission (SEC)-...

 Charles Hord’s practice is primarily related to corporate and finance law.
 During his career, he has advised a number of companies and financial institutions concerning a broad range of transactions, including mergers and acquisitions involving both public and private companies, domestic and...